- Governance: Republic

-A delicate name problem with neighbouring Greece, has had an impact on today’s Macedonia.
+A delicate name problem with neighbouring Greece, has had an impact on today’s North Macedonia.
 The largest and second most populous region in Greece is also called Macedonia.
 In the early 1990’s, Greece refused to recognize the new state named Macedonia.
 This has led the country to be officially recognized as, the Former Yugoslav Republic of Macedonia (FYROM).
-This is also Macedonia’s official name in the UN.
-The name-problem and the tense relationship with Greece, has delayed Macedonia’s membership in the EU.
-Macedonia proclaimed a goal of joining the EU already in 1992, but the name conflict has actually hindered membership.
+The name-problem and the tense relationship with Greece, has delayed North Macedonia’s membership in the EU.
+North Macedonia proclaimed a goal of joining the EU already in 1992, but the name conflict has actually hindered membership.
 However, in June 2018, the parties agreed on the name Republic of Northern Macedonia.
-The final name change is going to be decided after a referendum in September 2018.

 - 600: Slavic tribes settled in Macedonia

 - 1300: Macedonia becomes part of the Serbian medieval state

 - 1392: Macedonia becomes part of the Ottoman empire